black-hole-group/fermipy-tutorial/pre-requisites.md

 You should now have a new directory called `fermi/fermipy-tutorial`.

-3. Download the data files with observations.
+iii.
+Download the data files with observations.

 Issue the following commands to download the file `fermi-data.tar.bz2` and unpack it.
-This file contains all the observations.
+This file contains all the observations (828 MB).

 ```
 mkdir ./fermipy-tutorial/data